 Note that an event that describes a change of state would not use

 event.kind:state, but instead would use event.kind:event since a state change fits the more general event definition of something that happened.

 State events are often collected on a predictable frequency, such as once every few seconds, once a minute, once an hour, or once a day, but can also be used to describe ad-hoc state queries.

 This value indicates that an error occurred during the ingestion of this event, and that event data may be missing, inconsistent, or incorrect.

 event.kind:pipeline_error is often associated with parsing errors.

-Usage of this value is reserved, and pipelines should not populate
+Usage of this value is reserved, and data ingestion pipelines must not populate

 event.kind with the value "signal".